Got a code violation?

 There are two common areas receiving code enforcement complaints on a daily basis.

-- An automobile unable to run under its own power
+- Is unable to run under its own power

 - Located any place visible from a public place or public right-of-way